Avd1200/realtime-chatapp/README.md

 # realtime-chatapp
-This is a relatime chat app named as TechDiscuss Chat App.
+This is a realtime chat app named TechDiscuss Chat App.
 It is made using socket.io and javascript(Node js)